 Look at this sweet little chest!
 I snagged it from a friend that was wanting to clean out her stash of unfinished projects.
-The most amazing thing about this piece is that it’s actually a mini bar.
-Yep, the top opens and out pops up a bar set up.
+Lucky me!
+The most amazing thing I discovered about this piece is that it’s a minibar.
+Yep, the top opens, and out pops up a bar set up.
 Cool, huh?
 I’m thinking maybe a little copper leaf?
 I’ve always wanted to try it on furniture.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.

 *This post is not sponsored and the opinions of the products are my own.Everything is DO-able!
 Forget Paint, Try Copper Leaf Finish On Your FurnitureClick To Tweet

 Copper Leaf, Not just for Faux Finishes – BEFORE